vikiival/arklink/README.md

 - **Decentralized storage.** Social link payloads and profile metadata live on Arkiv Network so creators own the data end to end.
 - **Encryption-first design.** Payloads are secured with AES-256-GCM and keys live on NFC badges so only badge holders can publish or update.
+- **Ephemeral by default.** Arkiv entities are configured to expire after the conference window, protecting privacy and ensuring no stale data lingers on-chain.
 - **Responsive Linktree UI.** Hero section, tabbed link stack (Socials/Web3), POAP claim page, and polished DaisyUI layout tuned for mobile and desktop.
 - **Dynamic profiles.** Visiting `/?u=<handle>` resolves profile and header data live from the encrypted payload, letting attendees host their own “decentralized Linktree”.